 castShadows | Whether to cast shadows |

-Compared to the basic Renderer, the mesh renderer can also set whether to support vertex colors (vertex color data is included in the vertex information of the mesh).
+Compared to the basic Renderer, the mesh renderer also supports vertex color settings (vertex color data is included in the mesh's vertex information).

 ---|---|